Volvo S60 Cross Country Insurance Rates

 Rates are averaged for all Volvo S60 Cross Country models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Volvo S60 Cross Country Insurance
+How to Find Cheaper Volvo S60 Cross Country Insurance

-- You may be able to save up to $200 per year simply by quoting online in advance
+- It is possible to save as much as $200 per year just by quoting early and online

-- High-risk drivers who have several accidents or serious violations pay on average $1,900 more every year than a low-risk driver
+- Drivers with multiple at-fault accidents pay an average of $1,900 more each year than a safer driver

 Rate Tables and Charts